TEAM 2 TRAFFIC: Friday Morning Commute

 Daily commute updates can be found here:

-5:30 AM: Accident With Injury in Greenwell Springs on Greenwell Springs Rd at Rolling Oaks Ave
+5:30 AM: Accident With Injury in Greenwell Springs on Greenwell Springs Rd at Rolling Oaks Ave *CLEARED*

 Trending News